erwinkramer/synology-nas-bootstrapper/README.md

 ### Tasks

+The [tasks folder](./garden/tasks/) provides boot-up and shutdown scripts.

+For shutdown, configure [garden/tasks/main-shutdown.sh](/garden/tasks/main-shutdown.sh) as specified in the comment of that script.

-The [tasks folder](./garden/tasks/) provides boot scripts.
-Configure [garden/tasks/main.sh](/garden/tasks/main.sh) as specified the comment of that script.
-All scripts called by `main.sh` are idempotent and designed for repeated use without damaging an existing setup.
+For boot-up, configure [garden/tasks/main.sh](/garden/tasks/main.sh) as specified in the comment of that script.
+The following scripts are part of main:

 1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure, shares, users, groups and permissions (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)), also modifies `.env` file variables.

 1. [configuredocker.sh](./garden/tasks/configuredocker.sh) fixes the iptables for docker (introduced by [Pedro Lamas](https://gist.github.com/pedrolamas)) and sets the group permissions for docker socket.

 1. [freeports.sh](./garden/tasks/freeports.sh) frees port 443 and 80 for own use.

+> All scripts are idempotent and designed for repeated use without damaging an existing setup.

 ### Containers